Graph Structure and Feature Extrapolation for Out-of-Distribution Generalization: G-Splice for Structural Linear Extrapolation

 \subsection{Graph Splice}

 The action of splicing a group of component graphs is essentially a conditional edge generation task, which we refer to as ``bridge'' generation.
 We generate bridges of predicted number along with corresponding edge attributes between given component graphs to join multiple components into a single graph.
 In this work, we use conditional variational autoencoders (cVAE)~\cite{kingma2013auto, kipf2016variational}, though other generative models may also be used.
 We adopt cVAE as the major bridge generator for its adequate capability and high efficiency, as compared with diffusion models~\cite{NEURIPS2020_4c5bcfec} in Appendix~\ref{app:ablation-studies}.
-The bridge generator takes as input a group of component graphs, denoted as ${G}_{1},\cdots,{G}_{f} = \allowbreak(\bm{X}_{1},\bm{A}_{1},\bm{E}_{1}),\cdots, (\bm{X}_{f},\bm{A}_{f},\bm{E}_{f})$.
+The bridge generator takes as input a group of component graphs, denoted as

 The cVAE encoder produces a latent variable distribution.
 Specifically, we construct the inference model as